Georgi Derluguian: Education and career

 Derluguian studied at the Institute of Asian and African Studies at Moscow State University from 1978 to 1985, graduating with a master's degree in African studies with a focus on the modern history of Mozambique.
 He studied Portuguese, English and Xhosa languages.
 In the 1980s, he moved to Tete, where he spent two years during the Mozambique Civil War.
 He served as an adviser to the Soviet planner for the People's Republic of Mozambique.

-He earned his doctorate in history from the Soviet Academy of Sciences in 1990, and that same year moved to the United States to study at State University of New York at Binghamton under noted sociologist Immanuel Wallerstein.
+He earned his doctorate in history from the Soviet Academy of Sciences in 1990, and that same year moved to the United States to study at State University of New York at Binghamton under the sociologist Immanuel Wallerstein.
 Derluguian received a doctorate in sociology in 1995.